LaYotsuna/node-assignment-1/README.md

 First assignment from the Node JS complete guide course.
+Creating a NodeJS server.